mstoyanovca/logbook/README.md

-Built as a proof of concept with Scala, Play and Slick, with intention to host it on AWS after completion.
+Built as a proof of concept with Scala, Play and Slick, to be hosted on AWS.